gugacorchog/swipejobs/README.md

 #### npm start

-Run npm start to run the app in the local machine port 3000
+Run npm start to run the app in the http://localhost:3000/

 ## Demo